colinbdclark/mfa-thesis/annotated-bibliography.md

 ## Wark, McKenzie. _A Hacker Manifesto_.
 Cambridge: Harvard University Press, 2004.
 Print.

+## Wark, McKenzie.
+"Designs for a New World." _e-flux_ 58: (2014).
+Web. http://www.e-flux.com/journal/designs-for-a-new-world/

+Wark positions art and design rooted in the same activity--the creation of new forms.
+From a methodological perspective, this supports my practice as both a designer (creator of software forms) and video artist/musician (creator of perceptual forms).

+"Capitalism split production into two separate domains: the production of form and the production of content...
+Art is a subset of design.
+But it is a marginalized kind of design.
+The strategy then is firstly to assert the role of art as design, and secondly to overcome the separation of form and content in production."

+Wark also, in this article, attacks the notion of "immaterial labour," which supports the idea that even ideas (and computer programs) have a body.

 ## Wark, McKenzie. _Telesthesia_.
 Cambridge: Polity Press, 2012.
 Print.

 ## Wegner, Peter.
 "Why Interaction is More Powerful Than Algorithms." _Communications of the ACM_ 40.5 (1997): 80-91.